Skip to content

 Respond before the deadline

-A not-guilty plea is entered before the response deadline printed on the ticket — typically about 30 days from issue.
-This opens the court file and preserves every other option.
+A not-guilty plea is entered before the response deadline printed on the ticket — typically about 30 days from issue under Alberta’s Provincial Offences Procedure Act.
+The plea opens the court file and preserves every other option (disclosure, resolution, trial).
+Paying the ticket online — even partially — is generally treated as a guilty plea and forecloses these options.

 2. 02.